shankarkshakya/GBS-Pcinnamomi/README.md

 # GBS-Pcinnamomi

-Phytophthora cinnamomi is pathogen on forest trees, shrubs and trees. ..........
+Phytophthora cinnamomi is an important plant pathogen of forest trees, agricultural crops and horticulture plants.
+P. cinnamomi is root limited oomycete and is resposible for root rot of avocado in US, jarrah die back in Australia.
+Because P. cinnamomi is limited to soil and roots, the movement of pathogen happens primarily due to the trade of plants.

 # Demultiplexing